Raja Shahaji of Satara

-Shahaji Bhonsle ruled the Indian princely state of Satara from 1839 until his death in 1848.
+Shahaji (Shahaji Bhonsale, [ʃaːhaːdʑiː ˈbʱos(ə)le]; 1802 – 5 April 1848) ruled the Indian princely state of Satara from 1839 until his death in 1848.
 He was also known as Appa Saheb, and his full titles were Shreemant Maharaj Shahaji Bhonsle Raja Chhatrapati of Satara.

+He was descendant of Chhatrapati Shivaji and Sambhaji.

 His elder brother Raja Pratap Singh, Raja of Satara was dethroned and stripped of his powers and personal possessions by the British East India Company in 1839.
-Appa Sahib succeeded his brother under the title Shreemant Maharaj Shajee Raja Chhatrapati of Satara.
+Appa Sahib succeeded his brother under the title Raja Chhatrapati of Satara.

-After his death, the British questioned the irregularity of his adoption, refused to recognise the succession, and annexed the state of Satara to the Presidency of Bombay under the doctrine of lapse, on 1 May 1849.